 3. Check and Pump Up Tires

-Never exceed the tire pressure as indicated on the sidewall, or you might risk a tire blowout, especially on very hot days.
+Never exceed the tire pressure indicated on the sidewall, or you might risk a tire blowout, especially on scorching days.
 When it’s hot, the air inside the tire expands and pushes the inner tube outwards.

-Also, remember to check if your tires are worn, or if there are any deep cuts or debris sticking on it.
+Remember to check if your tires are worn or if any deep cuts or debris are sticking on them.

 Clean or change them if needed.